Sephirothbahamut/Accio-Niffler/Milestone 1.md

 Riddle never told Delphini the truth, and she started suspecting Hagrid was the real villain.
 She began pushing the investigation towards that path, and started pointing out how Dumbledore kept defending Hagrid.

 #### Resolution
-At that point Minerva had to make a choice: support Dumbledore, or Delphini?
+At that point Minerva had to make a choice:
+- **side with Delphini**
-(Minerva sides with Delphini) they go confront Dumbledore, who by then found out the truth about Delphini.
+	- they go confront Dumbledore, who by then found out the truth about Delphini.
 Dumbledore tries to attack Delphini, but retains from harming Minerva despite Minerva helping her friend.
 Finally Minerva disarms Dumbledore, when suddenly Tom Riddle reaches the room and kills Albus.

-(Minerva sides with Dumbledore and her relationship with Delphini is strong) Delphini will follow Minerva to Dumbledore's office and reveal the truth about her admission, her mission, and reveal her suspicion about Riddle being behind the attacks.
+- **side with Dumbledore; her relationship with Delphini is strong**
+	- Delphini will follow Minerva to Dumbledore's office and reveal the truth about her admission, her mission, and reveal her suspicion about Riddle being behind the attacks.
 The three would be interrupted by Riddle, and a fight would start; as soon as Riddle realizes he is going to lose, he escapes in a cloud of smoke.

-(Minerva sides with Dumbledore and her relationship with Delphini is weak) Delphini will follow Minerva to Dumbledore's office pretending to be on her side, only to suddenly attack them both together with Riddle as soon as he walked past the door behind them.
+- **side with Dumbledore; her relationship with Delphini is weak**
+	- Delphini will follow Minerva to Dumbledore's office pretending to be on her side, only to suddenly attack them both together with Riddle as soon as he walked past the door behind them.

 ## 5. Story flowchart
 ![Story flowchart](Pictures/Story_flowchart.png)

 ## 6. Themes
 - Friendship is powerful
-  - Bonding with other people is essential to overcome great obstacles and grow in one's life.
-In our case, the relationship between Minerva and Delphini can make the difference between the safety of the Wizarding World or **its early demise by the hand of Tom Riddle.**
+  - Bonding with others is essential in order to overcome great obstacles and grow in one's life.
+In our case, the relationship between Minerva and Delphini can make the difference between the safety or the early demise of the Wizarding World as we know it.
-- Question everything (poni tutto in discussione)
+- Question everything
-  - It's easy to trust blindfully one person because of a blood or friendly relationship; however one must always to develop a critical eye and ready to question everything and everyone.
-Minerva doesn't know that she is brutally manipulated by Delphini, as the latter is by her stepfather Rodolphus: only pondering on it can lead on an early discovery of an impending calamity.
+  - It's easy to trust blindfully one person because of a blood or friendship relationship; however one must always develop a critical eye and be ready to question everything and everyone.
+Minerva isn't aware she's being brutally manipulated by Delphini, as the latter is by her stepfather Rodolphus: only pondering on it can lead to an early discovery of an impending calamity.
-- Mistakes happen, everyone deserve a second chance (mi convince poco)
+- Mistakes happen, everyone deserves a second chance
-  - If someone truly repents of its misdeeds, it should not be ostracized but helped to redeem itself.
-Even if Delphini manipulated Minerva, the latter recognizes that it was because of her past and her father influence and eventually forgives her.
+  - If someone truly repents of his misdeeds, he should not be ostracized but helped to redeem himself.
+Even if Delphini manipulated Minerva, the latter recognizes it was because of her past and her father's influence, eventually forgiving her.
 - Actions have consequences
-  - Every effect follow its cause.
-Shall Minerva follow Delphini blindly until the very end, she will become a death eater and join Tom Riddle in his escalation for power.
-On the other hand, if Minerva will be able to find fallacies or contradictions in Delphini's background and motivations, through clues or discussion, she might disrupt the foul plan, potentially saving her friend from vengeance lust.
+  - Should Minerva blindly follow Delphini until the very end, she will become a death eater and join Tom Riddle in his escalation for power.
+On the other hand, if Minerva will be able to find fallacies or contradictions in Delphini's background and motivations, through clues or discussion, she might disrupt the foul plan, potentially saving her friend from hers lust for vengeance.

 ## 7. Characters
 ### Minerva McGonagall